 Our consolidated financial statements have been prepared on a going-concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-As of June 30, 2015, we had a working capital deficit due to the reclassification of our Series B preferred stock as a current liability, although under Delaware law, our state of incorporation, the Series B preferred stock is deemed equity.
+As of March 31, 2014, we had a working capital deficit due to the reclassification of our Series B preferred stock as a current liability, even though under Delaware law the Series B preferred stock is deemed equity.
 Because the holders of the Series B preferred stock are not creditors, they do not have rights of, or remedies available to, creditors.
 Delaware law does not recognize a right of preferred stockholders to force redemptions or repurchases where the corporation does not have funds legally available.
 Currently, we do not have sufficient funds legally available to be able to repurchase the Series B preferred stock and its accumulated unpaid dividends and management does not expect to be required to make any such repurchases during the next twelve months.
 Management does not believe that the Series B preferred stockholders have legal remedies that would require such repurchases (see note 10).
-In addition, for the six-months ended June 30, 2015, we had negative operating cash flows.
-Management continually projects anticipated cash requirements and believes that cash from operating activities, together with cash on hand, should be sufficient to permit us to meet our operating obligations over the next twelve-month period.